sendvinh/kubenetes_note/README.md

 request -> api server -> validates request -> other processes -> pod

 **Scheduler**
-Schedule new Pode -> api server -> Scheduler -> where to put the pod?
+Schedule new Pode -> api server -> Scheduler -> where to put the pod?  -> kubelet will execute
 Scheduler just decides on which Node new Pod should be scheduled

+**Controller manager**